-In simple terms an Interlocutory Injunction is a Court Order either prohibiting a person from doing something, or requiring a person to do something, so as to protect an existing Common Law right pending a full Trial in relation to an infringement of that right.
+In simple terms, an Interlocutory Injunction is a Court Order either prohibiting a person from doing something or requiring a person to do something, so as to protect an existing Common Law right pending a full Trial in relation to an infringement of that right.
 Within an employment context, the existing rights that may be protected arise from the Employment Contract.
-Generally, the need for an injunction in the employment context arises where an employer fails to adhere to a fair, reasonable and transparent process in a disciplinary process or in the lead up to dismissal.
+Generally, the need for an injunction in the employment context arises when an employer fails to adhere to a fair, reasonable and transparent process in a disciplinary process or in the lead-up to dismissal.
 An employee may successfully challenge the legitimacy of the process and be granted an injunction which will restrain the employer from giving effect to the purported disciplinary process and/ or removal, pending trial or settlement.
 The tests which an employee must meet to obtain an Injunction are:

 The threat of resorting to the expedited process of Injunctive Relief remains one of the most influential mechanisms for employees seeking to achieve an early settlement of an employment dispute.